tebby24/dotfiles/README.md

 # tebby24's arch linux dots

 includes configuration for:
-- sway
+- labwc
 - zsh
 - alacritty
 - tmux
 - neovim
-- ibus/rime (chinese input)
+- chinese input?

 ## clone the dotfiles
 must be performed for each user on the machine